Use CI/CD configuration from other files

 Include a single configuration file

-• include by itself with a single file.
-If this is a local file, it is the same as include:local.
-If this is a remote file, it is the same as include:remote.
+If the file is a local file, the behavior is the same as include:local.
+If the file is a remote file, it is the same as include:remote.

 Include an array of configuration files